Air Fryer Recipe

 Air-Fried Black Pudding Hash

-This black pudding hash recipe uses an air fryer for a quick and easy meal with a crisp texture.
+This black pudding hash is made in the air fryer for a quick, easy meal with lovely crisp edges.

 Ingredients